Volt Greece: European reform

+Social and health policy

+Volt wants unemployment benefits to be gradually reduced after someone finds a job.
+This is to increase the incentive to work and reduce unregistered work.
+A universal basic income is to be gradually introduced to reduce poverty and a decentralised universal health care system is to be created for all inhabitants of the country.

+Childcare centres are to be introduced throughout the country.
+Inequalities based on gender, sexual orientation, gender identity, religion and origin should be countered.

 Economy

 The party wants to modernise the Greek economy and aims to create more high value-added jobs.
 The aim is to increase productivity and reduce the unemployment rate to below 5%.
-In addition, a universal basic income is to be gradually introduced to reduce poverty and a decentralised universal health care system is to be created for all inhabitants of the country.
 The role of the European Central Bank is to be expanded to include the fight against unemployment.

 Education

 Volt aims to strengthen the autonomy of school institutions administratively, financially, pedagogically and academically.

 The administrative structure of the Ministry of Education is to be decentralised and its central and regional departments subjected to performance evaluation.

+Digitalisation

+The party supports the use of open source software as an instrument of a transparent state and wants to digitise the state system and administration.

+The fundamental right of (digital) privacy of correspondence should be strengthened.

 Environmental and climate protection

-The party aims at green growth in combination with energy transition, the protection of biodiversity and sustainable environmental management.
+Volt aims to significantly reduce greenhouse gas emissions in order to reduce the impact of climate change.
+Imported products are to be subject to a carbon tax in order to also achieve emission reductions in other regions of the world.
+Massive investments are to be made in public transport in order to achieve emission reductions in the transport sector.
+In addition, the energy sector is to be transformed through investments in renewable energy sources and storage.
+To this end, the party is striving for green growth in connection with the energy transition, the protection of biodiversity and sustainable environmental management.

 Immigration and asylum policy

 The party advocates a controlled admission of migrants and refugees and their integration, as a means of countering the demographic problem of Greece.